-To these ends, we will develop structured training and meaningful race schedules for our members in all running venues: roads, cross-country, and track and field.
+To these ends, we will develop structured training and meaningful race schedules for our members in all running venues: roads, cross-country, and track.
 Our fundraising efforts will enable us to provide guidance, equipment, and financial assistance to young runners in need.

 Realizing most local teams were geared toward masters runners, he called his former Rutgers teammate, Chris Tafelski.
 They agreed the state, known for its competitive running, needed a club geared toward a younger, faster demographic.

 After bringing in friends Steve Bonica, Alex Fowlie, Amy Porpora, and Cathy Stutzman for help, they settled on a name (Jersey Track Club was a close second), logo (team colors were almost green and yellow), mission statement, and set the first team run to be Sunday, October 3, 2010.
 With only nine people on the email thread, just three people showed up.

 In January of 2011, two major events happened.
 First, superstar Metuchen HS/Seton Hall sprinter Tyrone Ross emailed the club, asking to start up a sprint group; Schneekloth, his former high school teammate, agreed to coach it.
 Ross also introduced the club to his former Georgia Tech teammate Bryan Swarn, the CEO of Phenetix, who has consequently designed all GSTC gear from his labs in Atlanta.